greg-raven/Uncommon-Sense/_posts/2021-09-03-no-thirst-for-truth-in-the-masses.md

 ---
-title: 'No thirst for truth in the masses'
+title: "No thirst for truth in the masses"
 layout: post
 categories:
 - truth